SuzukiRyuichiro/homepage/content/posts/pinit-js-not-working-in-rails.md

 ## The problem

-In the coding boot camp I teach, one of the students was using a Pinterest's widget for their final project.
+In the coding boot camp I teach at, one of the students was using a Pinterest's widget for their final project.
 However, they had an issue where the widget wouldn't show up on their page if the page was reached through clicking on a link within the app.
 However, it would show up if they reloaded the page.

 ## The cause